-HISTORY of GREAT DIAMOND ISLAND BY JANE LAUGHLIN
+HISTORY of GREAT DIAMOND ISLAND

 In the 18th century, Great Diamond Island was a private island owned by Deacon James Milk, who farmed and enjoyed the natural beauty of “Great Hogg Island,” followed by his heirs the Preble, Fessenden and Deering families.
 While the owners allowed Diamond Cove on the northerly end to be used for picnics and recreation, the island remained exclusively private until the US military purchased land on either side of Diamond Cove in 1873.

 In 1882 an enterprising group of men from Portland, Maine, purchased from Henry Deering a large tract of land (approx. 245 acres) extending from Diamond Cove to the southwesterly segment of the island.
 It was their intention to establish a self-sufficient, planned community.
 So they sold lots, established the Diamond Island Association, and changed the island’s name from Great Hogg (perhaps an indication of its former agricultural use) to Great Diamond Island, based partly on the ample supply of quartz crystals found on the island, but also surely to entice others to become property owners in the Diamond Island Association.
 They had great plans for the island which included building their own wharf, the Casco Wharf; purchasing their own forty-five foot steam boat, the Isis; leasing the existing farm to furnish their own produce; establishing roads and areas for parks; setting up an acetylene gas production plant; erecting kerosene street lamps; establishing a water supply system; building a restaurant and meeting hall for association members; establishing a community store; and devising a set of by-laws which dictated how things would be.
 A grand plan indeed!